 One of the obvious complaints is the confusing branding by Microsoft.
 SAP is a master in branding and marketing of their ERPs.
 Microsoft’s recent rebranding of their two ERPs and one CRM into the Dynamics 365 brand has created much confusion.
 Additionally, Dynamics 365 consists of at least 3 products — one CRM, and two ERPs.

 Some of you may be past users, or even current users of Dynamics 365 Business Central, and have a bad experience with it.
 However, this has more to do with the poor implementation rather than the product itself.
 I had come across many troubled projects of other ERPs throughout my course of work, including failed SAP implementations.
-Most of the problems that occur in the troubled Dynamics 365 Business Central implementation was mainly due to poor project management and heavy customization.
+Most of the problems that occur in the troubled Dynamics 365 Business Central implementation was mainly due to poor project management and heavy customisations.

 My article on “How to Avoid Common Mistakes in ERP Implementation” and “10 Keys to Successful ERP Implementation” will help you to avoid mistakes in your ERP implementation.